-Remaining roadway deficiencies were identified by determining which roadway segments were anticipated to have very congested or congested conditions in the Full Build scenario after overlaying Previously Planned Projects and Public Suggested Projects.
+Roadway deficiencies are defined as roads that are forecasted to be very congested (volume-to-capacity ratio greater than 1.1) or congested (volume to capacity ratio between 1.0 and 1.1) in the Full Build scenario.
+This analysis was performed as part of the Existing and Future Conditions report.
+Remaining deficiencies were identified by overlaying the Previously Planned Projects and Public Suggested Projects on mapping of congested roadway segments to distinguish roadways not already addressed by projects.
 (Note: Congestion on I-5, I-205 and within city limits was not addressed, consistent with the scope of the TSP.
 However, areas of congestion identified on I-5 and I-205 will be shared with ODOT.)